2018 United States House of Representatives election in North Dakota

 The 2018 United States House of Representatives election in North Dakota was held on November 6, 2018, to elect the U.S. representative for North Dakota's at-large congressional district.
 The election coincided with the U.S. Senate election, as well as other statewide, legislative, and local elections.

-Though incumbent Republican U.S. Representative Kevin Cramer announced on January 11, 2018, he will run for re-election to a fourth term, he later indicated an intention to run for the United States Senate instead.
+Though incumbent Republican U.S. Representative Kevin Cramer announced on January 11, 2018 that he would run for re-election to a fourth term, he later expressed an intention to run for the United States Senate instead.
 On February 16, 2018, Cramer announced his Senate campaign.

 Republican primary

-State Senator Tom Campbell has stated he intends to run for the U.S. Senate if Cramer runs for re-election and to run for the U.S. House if Cramer does not run for re-election.
+State Senator Tom Campbell stated that he intended to run for the U.S. Senate if Cramer ran for re-election, and to run for the U.S. House if Cramer did not run for re-election.
 Campbell declared for the seat following Cramer's run for Senate.
 However, on April 11, Campbell dropped out of the race to endorse Armstrong.